 iv.
 Matt Opolski

 c.
-We are grateful to see this new connection between sustainable crop production instruction and business planning instruction – a connection that was primed by support from CIG.
+We are pleased to see this new connection between sustainable crop production instruction and business planning instruction.

 3. During our production course, there were questions asked that could not be wholly answered within the time of the course.
 To that end we developed a series of sustainability talks with partner organizations to drill deeper into students’ interests.
 During this reporting period we offered two of these talks:

 a.
-Screening of the film, Sustainable at Mill No. 5 in Lowell, MA.
+Screening of the film, Sustainable Food (https://sustainablefoodfilm.com/ , Directors Matt Wechsler and Annie Speicher at Hourglass Films) at Mill No 5 in Lowell, MA.
 Preceding the film we hosted a farmer panel discussion during which our student farmers shared their perspectives and experiences related to producing food responsibly.
 44 people attended, three of whom registered for additional programming with New Entry.

 b.
-A roundtable discussion of Sustainability at Boston Public Market with the Trustees of Reservations.
+A roundtable discussion on the topic of Sustainability was held at Boston Public Market with the Trustees of Reservations.
 The session began with a presentation of sustainable production economies and methods, and concluded with an interactive discussion of sustainability – what it means, what it doesn’t mean, and how consumers can identify and support authentic activities.

-During this reporting period, we worked closely with 15 farmers via our case management system, providing on-farm consultations and day-to-day instruction around conservation implementation.
+During this reporting period, we worked closely with 15 farmers via our case management system, providing on-farm consultations and day-to-day instruction around sustainable crop production implementation.
 Details listed below:

 1. Tim Carroll: Tim began using caterpillar tunnels for production during his primary season and enjoyed great success.
 This year we helped him see the benefits of using them for unheated season extension for tomato production, thereby gaining local CSA market share.
 Tim enjoyed a 110% increase in CSA members this year.
 Tim expanded all aspects of his farm business this year, including retails sales, CSA memberships, and food hub deliveries.